waffle-iron/moderndeveloper-questionnaire/encyclopedia/max-height.md

 #### inherit

-Specifies that the value for this property should be taken from the parent element.
+Specifies that the value for this property should be taken from the computed value of its parent element.

 #### none